akshatshah21/akshatshah21.github.io/tex-install-linux/index.md

-# A Guide to Install Tex on Linux
+# A Guide to Install TeX on Linux

 # The Story
-Recently, I wanted to install a Tex system on my Ubuntu 20.04 PC.
-I tried installing MiKTeX after someone recommended it to me (thrice...), but I found myself unable to update Tex packages because of a cryptic SSL peer certificate error.
+Recently, I wanted to install a TeX system on my Ubuntu 20.04 PC.
+I tried installing MiKTeX after someone recommended it to me (thrice...), but I found myself unable to update TeX packages because of a cryptic SSL peer certificate error.
 I reported this in an [issue](https://github.com/MiKTeX/miktex/issues/935) to the MiKTeX repo, but was instead told that my system did not support MiKTeX.
 Great.

 Next, I tried to install TeX Live.
 It seemed simple enough, with a `sudo apt install texlive`.
 Can't get any easier than this, right?